Find Out What To Do

 This means that if you’re a non-citizen resident involved in an accident (regardless of whether you were at fault), you’ve likely purchased sufficient car insurance to cover any potential liability.
 Holders of international drivers’ licenses (and resident status) are likely to face little difficulty in purchasing car insurance, and are just as free to ‘shop around’ for a deal as any U.S. resident, so there’s no excuse not to purchase car insurance.
 It’s in everyone’s interest to have all drivers, including non-citizen resident drivers, covered in the event of an auto accident.
 By contrast, if you’re the citizen and get into an accident with a non-citizen driver, it’s also likely that they have sufficient car insurance coverage to compensate you for your property damages and medical expenses.
 However, in the unlikely event that non-citizen residents (or even undocumented immigrants) get behind the wheel without sufficient insurance and damage your car, we recommend that all drivers purchase uninsured motorist coverage (UMC).
 UMC is inexpensive, and helps to cover expenses incurred following an accident with an ‘at fault’ driver who is uninsured, regardless of their immigration status.
 Such insurance may prove the difference between a merely time-costly inconvenient accident and a lengthy financial disaster.

 Where you, or someone you love, injured or killed by an accident in Los Angeles or elsewhere Southern California?
 This is an extremely common occurrence in both Los Angeles as well as California more generally.
 If this impacted you or someone you know or love, contact us immediately at (888) 529-3111 or email@example.com.
 Our experienced personal injury lawyers have successfully pursued personal injury claims against dozens of negligent drivers who have injured or killed pedestrians, bicyclists or innocent bystanders in Los Angeles in the past in hit and run accidents and we fight tooth and nail to recover every element of damage for our clients that they are entitled to under California law.
 Without the help of a trusted personal injury law firm like JT Legal Group when you have been injured or killed in a hit and run incident in Los Angeles or some other part of Southern California, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately – we’re here to help you.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.